pghvlaans/yalpack/README.md

 * bzip2: Use `make PREFIX=/tmp/bzip2-1.0.8/dest/usr install` in lieu of `make PREFIX=/usr install`
 * sysvinit: Use the following steps:
 	* Extract the sysvinit source tarball.
-	* Copy /usr/share/doc/yalpack-0.1.7/sysvinit.dewit into the source directory.
+	* Copy /usr/share/doc/yalpack-0.1.8/sysvinit.dewit into the source directory.
 	* To install a version other than 2.98, or to upgrade, edit the file accordingly (explanatory comments included).
 	* Make the script executable and run.
 * sysklogd: Use the following steps:
 	* Extract the sysklogd source tarball.
-	* Copy /usr/share/doc/yalpack-0.1.7/sysklogd.dewit into the source directory.
+	* Copy /usr/share/doc/yalpack-0.1.8/sysklogd.dewit into the source directory.
 	* To install a version other than 1.5.1, select a job level or upgrade, edit the file accordingly (explanatory comments included).
 	* Make the script executable and run.
 	* Follow the post-installation instructions in the LFS book, or write them in to an install.sh script.

+The build scripts provided in /usr/share/doc/yalpack-0.1.8 have hardcoded values.
+If TMP was changed in /etc/yalpack.conf, the value of TMP in the scripts should be changed accordingly.

 The installation procedure in sysvinit.dewit was adapted from sysvinit.SlackBuild, provided by Slackware.
 Except for inordinately complicated installation procedures for packages in the Linux From Scratch book, distributing build scripts is beyond the scope of this project.

 *Upgrading glibc and SysVinit*

 As the Linux From Scratch documentation indicates, glibc upgrades generally entail a full system rebuild.
-Although yalpack 0.1.4+ been tested to upgrade glibc up to 2.33, this type of upgrade should be treated with care and is not necessarily advisable. glibc downgrades (in particular, downgrades to versions older than the one used to build LFS) are unsupported altogether.
+Although yalpack 0.1.4+ has been tested to upgrade glibc up to 2.33, this type of upgrade should be treated with care and is not necessarily advisable. glibc downgrades (especially downgrades to versions older than the one used to build LFS) are unsupported altogether.

 In order to avoid unmounting problems at the next halt or reboot, pkgup uses /sbin/telinit to reload /sbin/init if glibc or sysvinit upgrades are detected. *This procedure is untested on systemd-based installations.*